NSHipster/articles/2018-10-01-macos-dynamic-desktop.md

 the sidebar shows a list of thumbnails numbered 1 through 16, each showing a different view of the desert scene.

-{% mojave-dynamic-desktop-images.png %}
+{% asset mojave-dynamic-desktop-images.png %}

 If we select "Tools > Show Inspector" (<kbd>⌘</kbd><kbd>I</kbd>), we get some general information about what we're looking at:

-{% mojave-heic-preview-info.png %}
+{% asset mojave-heic-preview-info.png %}

 Unfortunately, that's about all Preview gives us
 (at least at the time of writing).